Plumbers' knots: A cell complex for

 \subsection{An algorithm for computing components of $K_n$}

 Our naming convention for cells allows us to resolve several fundamental questions about the spaces of plumbers' knots algorithmically.

-By Lemma \ref{lem:singinface}, there are two types of codimension 1 cells: those which consist of plumbers' knots and those which consist of singular plumbers' curves.
+By Lemma \ref{lem:singinface}, the codimension 1 cells in $C_{3n-4}(P_n)$ are partitioned into those whose elements are plumbers' knots and which consist of singular plumbers' curves.
 As those which consist of singular plumbers' curves generate a cell complex for $S_n$, we wish to distinguish them.
-Fortunately, we can determine combinatorially into which of these classes a given cell falls.
+Fortunately, our naming convention tells us into which of these classes a given cell falls.